CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/official-rules-and-rulings.md

 {: .text-center }
 # OFFICIAL RULES

-The _Middle-earth: Collectible Card Game_ has a set of official rulebooks (i.e., rulesbooks and rule inserts) and official rulings (i.e., errata and clarifications).
-These are _official_ in that they were written by the Designers and Developers of _Middle-earth CCG_ at Iron Crown Enterprises (i.e., Coleman Charlton and Mike Reynolds) or they were authorized by the Designers.
+Each set and expansion of the _Middle-earth: Collectible Card Game_ came with a rulesbook or rules insert (leaflet).
+Errata and clarifications of the rules and cards were published in the _Companion_ and _Player Guide_ books and in the online Collected Rulings File (CRF).
+These are _official_ rules for _MECCG_.
+They are official because they were authored or authorized by Coleman Charlton and Mike Reynolds, the Designers and Developers of _Middle-earth CCG_ at Iron Crown Enterprises.

 ## OFFICIAL RULESBOOKS

-Each set and expansion of the _Middle-earth CCG_ includes a Rulesbook or Rules Insert (leaflet).
-ICE also published rules in a larger book format.
-The official rulesbooks include:
+The official rulesbooks and rule sources include:

  - _Middle-earth: The Wizards_ (_METW_) Limited Edition Rulesbook (Dec.
 1995), 48 pages.
 Included in _METW_ Limited Edition Starter Decks.
  - _Middle-earth: The Wizards Companion_ (Feb.
 1996), 96 pages.
 Published as a large-format paperback book.
-Includes _The Wizards_ rulesbook with numerous clarifications, notes, and additions and Rules Annotations.
+Includes _The Wizards_ rulesbook with numerous clarifications, notes, examples, and Rules Annotations.
 Also includes Errata and Clarifications, Scenarios, Card Lists, Maps, and more.
  - _Middle-earth: The Wizards_ Unlimited Edition Rulesbook (Mar.
 1996), 72 pages.
 Included in _METW_ Unlimited Edition Starter Decks.
 Reflects the changes presented in _The Wizards Companion_.
  - _Middle-earth: The Dragons_ (_METD_) Limited Edition rule insert (Jun.
 1996), 6 pages.
 Included in _METD_ booster packs.
  - _Middle-earth: Dark Minions_ (_MEDM_) Limited Edition rule insert (Nov.
 1996), 12 pages (labeled 1-6).
 Included in _MEDM_ booster packs.